aluxian/fish-kube-prompt/README.md

 `kube_ps` is a simple function that just updates a global variable `__kube_ps_enabled`.

+Many choices have been hard-coded (e.g. colors, delimiters).
+If there's anything you'd like to customize, please add an env var and send a PR.

 ## Credits

 Inspired from the awesome work of: